shwetang007/learn_FARM_stack/README.md

 # learn_FARM_stack

-Version control for keeping track of how Shwetang is learning FARM stack being a farmer himself from Varansi, Uttar Pradesh, India.
+Version control for keeping track of how Shwetang is learning FARM stack being a farmer himself from Varanasi, Uttar Pradesh, India.

 PLEASE SWITCH TO DIFFERENT BRANCHES FOR LEARNING DIFFERENT COMPONENTS OF FARM STACK